goerwin/directory-validator/README.md

     ".gitignore"
   ],
   "ignoreDirs": [
-    "node_modules"
+    "node_modules",
+    ".git"
   ],
+  "commonRules": {
+    "rule_indexfile": {
+      "type": "file",
+      "name": "index.js"
+    }
+  },
   "rules": [
     {
       "type": "file",
       "name": "package.json"
     },
     {
+      "type": "common",
+      "key": "rule_indexfile"
+    },
+    {
       "type": "directory",
-      "name": ".git",
+      "name": "src",
+      "isOptional": true,
-      "rules": []
+      "rules": [
+        {
+          "type": "common",
+          "key": "rule_indexfile"
         }
       ]
     }
+  ]
+}
 ```

+In this example:
+- We ignore the file `.gitignore` and both `.node_modules` and `.git` directories from being analized
-In this example, we want our directory to have one file named `package.json` and one directory named `.git` and nothing else (`node_modules` and `.gitignore` were ignored).
+- We want to have one file name `package.json` and one file named `index.js`

-If our directory has any file/dir other than the ones in the rules, the tool will throw an error.
+- We want one directory `src` to have one file named `index.js`.
+Since it's optional,
+  if the directory does not exist we ignore the rule, but if it does then it must only
+  have one file `index.js`

 ### ignoreFiles